lcphill/Parking-docs/Networking-Terms-Glossary.md

 - fabric: Effectively, L3LS-EVPN (leaf's, spines, superspines)
    - Outside of the fabric are the connected-endpoints (e.g., servers, storage, firewalls, exernal north/south routers)
    - In-fabric point-to-points (i.e., uplinks) must have IPv4 assignment (typically /31).
-- flap / flapping (port / link flapping, interface flapping): alternating between up and down states
+- flap / flapping (port / link flapping, interface flapping):
+   - Change in connection state (alternating between up and down)
+   - First or earlier diagnosis activity, invariably, is to check physical/layer-1
+   - CLI: ```errdisable flap-setting cause link-flap [...]``` ; ```errdisable detect cause link-flap```
 - flood / flooding
-   - Also see: ARP, BUM, BD
+   - Also see: ARP, BUM, BD, error-disabled
    - Definition: proactively learn host/MAC endpoint mapping information and location.
    - Unless the MP-BGP-EVPN-control-plane is employed, then this learning activity is entirely data plane driven.
+- flow control (FC)
+   - PFC (Priority-Based Flow Control): uses a new control packet defined by 802.1Qbb (not compatible with 802.3x flow control)
+      - PFC and FC are mutually exclusive
+      - Also see DCBX
+   - As applicable to both management and ethernet ports
+   - Used to delay packet transmission when [receive' side] buffer(s) is(are) full.
+      - Recieve' side port transmits a pause frame.
+      - A delay period is specified (TBD)
+   - On, Off and "desired"
+      - Desired is an auto-negotiate function (Ethernet ports cannot be set to 'desired' mode).
+      - Management ports are in 'desired' mode by default, along with "off" (TBD)
 - gNMI (gRPC network management interface)
 - GNS3 (open source graphical network simulator): gns3.com
 - GRE: generic routing encapsulation (tunneling) ...
 NVGRE (network virtualization a la GRE)